8 Ways to Prevent Data Loss from Hardware Failure

 Unpatched software or operating systems and aging disk drives are the most common culprits for the biggest data catastrophes.
 Most hard drives that fail do so within three years, on average.
 That means as every year passes, there’s a greater chance of a failure that could devastate your data storage.

-Hardware Malfunctions Compared to Other Causes of Data Loss
+Hardware Malfunction Compared to Other Causes of Data Loss

 System failures aren’t the only data killers to consider.
 The most common causes of data loss include: